sav-che/TL-2/Authors/Soest, Johannes Leendert van {std. Soest}.md

-> [!cite] BHL link: this entry starts at [page 719](https://www.biodiversitylibrary.org/item/104077#page/733/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 719](https://www.biodiversitylibrary.org/page/33333858) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Soest, Johannes Leendert van (1898-1983), Dutch electro-technical engineer and amateur botanist; Ir.
 Delft 1925; engineer with the Physics laboratories of the Department of defense and the Dutch Postal and Telephone Services 1927-1964; extraordinary professor in electro-technical engineering Delft from 1949; active floristic botanist and plant geographer, especially interested in Taraxacum; Dr. h.c.
-Utrecht 1958. (*Soest*).
+Utrecht 1958.
+**Abbreviated name**: *Soest*

 #### Herbarium and types